 - Pay attention to commas.
 This is much easier said than done.
 In fact, the more I learned when training as a copy editor, the trickier commas became for a while.
 Our team would have entire debates on commas (more on that later).
 But don’t get overwhelmed.
 Editors rarely assume you’ll get all your commas just right.
 However, here is one tip to help you along.
 Reader, when you’re talking to someone, separate the name with a comma.
 It doesn’t matter where the word is in the sentence, friend.
-Even if it is a common noun, dear, you’ll be glad you set it apart with a comma or two.
+Even if it isn’t a common noun, dear, you’ll be glad you set it apart with a comma or two.

-- You may be interested in learning another comma rule, and I’m happy to show you.
+- You may be interested in learning another comma rule, and I’m happy it to show you.
 Take two complete sentences with a conjunction in between, and add a comma right before the conjunction.
 It seems so trivial, but it can help your readers in big ways.